lisajennykrieg/lisajennykrieg.github.io/publications.md

 share: false
 ---

+### Current writing/ work in progress

+- Krieg, L. J. <u>Gecko circulations, species becomings, and value transformation in Europe and the Western Indian Ocean between the 19th and the 20th century: the Phelsuma day gecko in science, terraristics, and nature conservation</u>.
+Pre-circulated paper for the Workshop: __Migrations, Crossings, Unintended Destinations: Ecological Transfers across the Indian Ocean 1850-1920__, Rachel-Carson-Center, Munich

+- Krieg, L. J. <u>Translating conservation biology into gardening advice: care and its limits in the gecko garden refuges in Manapany-les-Bains, La Réunion</u>.
+Part of a special issue on 'animal geographies' in the Geographische Zeitschrift.

 ### Peer-reviewed publications

+- Krieg, L. J. (forthcoming). <u>Elusive encounters with geckos, or, how to cross the human-reptile divide</u>.
+In Annalisa Colombino and Jan-Erik Steinkrüger (eds), Methods in Human-Animal Studies: The Questions of the Animals in practice.
+New York: Routledge.

+- Krieg, L. J. 2018.
+[Entangling (non)human isolation and connectivity: island nature conservation on Ile aux Aigrettes, Mauritius][iaa].
+Island Studies Journal, (preprint).

+- Krieg, L. J., Berning, M., & Hardon, A. 2017.
+[Anthropology with algorithms?
+An exploration of online drug knowledge using digital methods][algorithms].
+Medicine Anthropology Theory, 4(3), 21–52.

 - Dijkstra, Louis J. and Lisa J. Krieg, 2016.
 [From MDMA to Lady Gaga: Expertise and Contribution Behavior of Editing Communities on Wikipedia][procedia].
   In Procedia Computer Science (101): 96-106.